bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:15:19

-Yeah so in the old days you had paper wallets that you could print you know and if you generate them actually securely without a backdoor then on one side of the piece of paper you would have something starting with a five and on the other other side of the paper you would have something started with a one and then it would say like show this to other people and don't show this to other people.
+ In the old days you had paper wallets that you could print you know and if you generate them actually securely without a backdoor then on one side of the piece of paper you would have something starting with a five and on the other other side of the paper you would have something started with a one and then it would say like show this to other people and don't show this to other people.

 Aaron Van Wirdum: 00:15:36